-You could also invest in some bins or baskets to go on a shelf or other cubby storage system.
-Another more creative idea would be to mount peg-board on the wall in baby’s room or your room and use storage baskets on the pegboard for baby’s clothes.
+You could also invest in some bins or baskets to go on a shelf or other cube storage system.
+Another more creative idea would be to mount a peg-board on the wall in baby’s room or your room and use storage baskets on the pegboard for baby’s clothes.

 How to organize baby clothes without a closet?

 Without a closet, you should definitely opt for a dresser and/or cube storage system.
 In N’s nursery, I opted to use a changing table topper to convert a regular dresser into a changing table.
+Setting up the perfect changing station is no task to take lightly!
 This meant all of the storage and long-term use of a dresser with the safety of a changing table.
 At first, we just had a changing pad on top of the dresser but as she got more and more mobile it became unsafe.

 In the dresser drawers, place smaller dividers, containers or baskets.
 Arrange clothes by type.
 This will keep your drawers more organized.
 Baby clothes are tiny, and being able to grab exactly what you need quickly will be key.

 You can read more details about how to organize a nursery dresser for a newborn, and exactly what to have in each drawer in my article all about setting up your nursery.

 Well, there you have it!
 You not only know exactly what you need in terms of essentials through the first year, but also exactly how to organize everything so that you don’t miss an outfit 😉 Your postpartum self will thank you for putting these organization systems in place ahead of time.